iterative/terraform-provider-iterative/docs/guides/getting-started.md

 This command will check `main.tf` and download the required TPI plugin.

-~> **Note:** None of the subsequent commands will work without first setting some [authentication environment variables](https://registry.terraform.io/providers/iterative/iterative/latest/docs#authentication).
+~> **Warning:** None of the subsequent commands will work without first setting some [authentication environment variables](https://registry.terraform.io/providers/iterative/iterative/latest/docs#authentication).

 ## Launch Task